Summary

 - Residency requirements may discriminate against national minorities.
 Residence may operate in a discriminatory way against refugees or internally displaced persons.
 Internally displaced persons should be able to exercise their right to vote; where possible, refugees should enjoy some facility to vote.

-- Reasonable restrictions may include factors such as residence, citizenship, current incarceration or having been convicted of a crime, and mental incapacity as determined by a court.
+- Reasonable restrictions may include factors such as residence, citizenship, current incarceration or having been convicted of a crime

 - In practice…there is a growing tendency to broaden the franchise, for example, by including overseas residents.